shundhammer/qdirstat/README.md

     give me problems for that "remove junk files" cleanup: "rm -f *.o *.bak *~" -- when any of the wildcards cannot be expanded because there is no such file, it complains.
-Okay, you can wrap the whole command in "/bin/bash -c", but that's yet another indirection, so now you can configuare /bin/bash for that particular cleanup action.
+Okay, you can wrap the whole command in "/bin/bash -c", but that's yet another indirection, so now you can configure /bin/bash for that particular cleanup action.
 On the other hand, for some things I might want my original shell environment, so I do want my login shell by default.
     This is now the default behaviour: Try $SHELL (the user's login shell), and